How Much to Charge for Snow-Removal in 2025 : Your Complete Snow-Removal Pricing Formula

 Right after meeting a homeowner, immediately note key details: their name, any property concerns, and what was discussed.
 An app or notebook can help here.
 Write down when to follow up (phone call, email, or revisit) and what to say.
 For example, if you promised an email with more info, send it the same day.
 This shows you keep promises.
 If you said you’d check on insurance options, send that info promptly.
 These quick actions reinforce your professionalism.

 Plan a series of follow-ups.
+One of the most effective roofing sales strategies is staying in touch without being pushy.
 A good rule is to call or knock again a few days later to see if they have questions.
 You could say, “Hi, it’s Mark from [Company] again.
 Just calling to make sure you received the info and see if there are any questions.”
-If they still hesitate, come back a week later with an update, such as “We just got a price drop on shingles” or “There’s a new discount available.”
-This reminds them of the deal without being pushy.
+If they still hesitate, come back a week later with an update, like “We just got a price drop on shingles” or “There’s a new discount available.”
+These small updates keep the deal fresh in their mind and show that you’re thinking about their needs.

 Follow-up communications don’t have to be in person every time.
 A short text or email saying “Thank you for your time today” or “Here’s the warranty we discussed” keeps the interaction alive.
 Some contractors send a handwritten note or flyer after a few days.
 The goal is simply to stay on their radar.
 According to roofing sales experts, door-to-door success often requires persistence: homeowners may see you two or three times before booking the job.
 Don’t give up after one meeting.